danielatuia/manual_testing_portofolio/Final Project/README.md

 [Employee_work_experience_test_cases.xlsx](https://github.com/danielatuia/manual_testing_portofolio/files/8673249/Employee_work_experience_test_cases.xlsx)

 For the employee Work Experience API, in the attached document you can check which tests will be performed for each method:

+## 1.5.
+Test Implementation phase

+The following items must be up to date, so that the test execution phase can start:

+    - testing environment is up and running: https://opensource-demo.orangehrmlive.com/
+    - access to the testing environment is given with the following credentials: Username : Admin | Password : admin123
+    - Cycle Summary was created in Zephyr Squad
+    - test cases were added to the Cycle Summary
+    - Postman collection with the dependents API methods was created
+    - authorization token was created for accessing the API